 Without a doubt, grocery shopping has looked a lot different over the past three-and-a-half months—and it definitely still doesn’t look the same as it did B.C. (before coronavirus).
 Sure, the toilet paper hoarding has mostly subsided, but many people are still opting for delivery or curb-side pickup even if their cities have opened back up, and some areas are experiencing a shortage in certain foods, like meat, as the pandemic has impacted supply chains.

 According to a spokesperson from grocery delivery service Instacart, the company has experienced a 500 percent increase in customers the past several months compared to this time last year.
 The demand was so great that the company hired 250,000 more shoppers to meet customer needs.
-Additionally, a spokesperson from meal kit service HelloFresh says it has seen an 88 percent increase in business compared to this time last year, another nod to people looking for alternative methods to food sourcing instead of doing their grocery shopping themselves.
+Additionally, a spokesperson from meal kit service HelloFresh says it has seen an 88 percent increase in U.S. active customers compared to this time last year, another nod to people looking for alternative methods to food sourcing instead of doing their grocery shopping themselves.

 Those who do venture into grocery stores may notice that the shelves (and indeed, the entire store) may look different these days, not finding some of their standard key items.
 Additionally, the types of foods they gravitate toward buying has changed too, according to trend analytic experts.
 Clearly the pandemic has changed the way we grocery shop more than we may realize.